In Brief

 HEBREWS 6:9

 The author explicitly distinguishes his readers from the hypothetical apostates.
-He's saying: I'm warning about apostasy, BUT you have things that belong to salvation.
+He's saying: I'm warning about apostasy, BUT in your case there are things that have to do with salvation.
 You won't face this.

 Verse 9 guarantees it.